spcourse/python/en/installing/computer/index.md

 As soon as the download is finished, you have to execute the downloaded file (double click?).
 Follow the installation instructions and choose "Install for me only" where you can; if everything is okay you don't need to alter anything else.

-**Note: for Windows always choose the "advanced" installation and tick the following box!
+**For Windows always choose the "advanced" installation and tick the following box!
 If you did not, you have to reinstall anaconda!**

 ![Tick the box: "Add to PATH" when installing Anaconda](anaconda_vinkje.gif)